de-husk/owLint/README.md

 ###ontology-must-have-dc-title
 ###ontology-must-have-dc-creator
 ###ontology-must-have-only-one-dc-creator
+Each dc:creator annotation can only have one name listed in the annotation.
+It is impossible to perfectly enforce this rule, but this can catch the most common ways people try to place more than one person into a single dc:creator annotation.

+This test will fail if the dc:creator annotation contains any of the following:
+* new line,
+* carriage return,
+* tab,
+* vertical tab,
+* /,
+* _,
+* |,
+* " and " (Notice the spaces padding the word.
+This is done to make sure that someone who has the substring and in their name will not make this lint fail).

 ##Entities

 ###entities-must-have-rdfs-comment
 All classes, individuals, object properties, data properties, and annotation properties defined within the currently linted IRI namespace must have rdfs:comment annotations.